-This was the original book on the market, to provide a quick, simple and effective system for learning the Thai symbols.
+This was the original book on the market for Learning Thai, to provide a quick, simple and effective system for learning the Thai symbols.
 Use a tried and trusted system, that thousands of other readers have used over the past 6 years.

 Learn the alphabet, without being stymied by useless details.

 Thousands of copies have sold since its launch in 2005 And the book has received very positive reviews on many leading sites including:

 Impress your friends with your newborn swearing knowledge!
 Or get the ability to show your displeasure in your next trip!

 The book contains over 70 simple Illustrations, that enable you to instantly recognize the shape and sound of each